Morro Velho

-Morro Velho, also called AngloGold Ashanti Brasil Mineração, after its current owner AngloGold Ashanti, is a complex of gold mines located near the city of Nova Lima in the Minas Gerais state of Brazil.
+Morro Velho, also called AngloGold Ashanti Brasil Mineração, after its current owner AngloGold Ashanti, is a complex of gold mines located near the city of Nova Lima in Minas Gerais, Brazil.

 It is one of two mining operations of the company in Brazil, the other being the Serra Grande Gold Mine.

 In 2008, the Brazilian operations contributed 8% to the company's overall production.

 History

 The mines have been in operation since 1725 and came under the proprietorship of the English Saint John Del Rey Mining Company in 1834.
 In this period the mine was amongst others instrumental in the establishment of a hydro-electrical power plant, a state of the art hospital, the Villa Nova AC association football team, which had some importance between the 1930s and 1970s and the construction of a circa 10 kilometre tramway line between Nova Lima and Raposos, considered the first in South America.